All Articles

 - Soaring living costs and rising energy bills mean that even with PIP, many are struggling to make ends meet.

-Purpl Research: What Disabled People Want From the Budget
+Purpl Research: What Disabled People Want From The Budget

 “What would you most like to see announced in the next Budget to better support disabled and neurodivergent people in the UK?”